Mardi Gras

 by Lee Hansen

 In Pennsylvania-German culture, Fastnacht Day is a day to feast on doughnuts.
-Fat Tuesday is the day when people eat many many "FastNachts" - special Fast Night potato doughnuts without holes - in preparation for Lent when foods are typically given up until Easter.
-Historically, Pennsylvania Germans used up all the fat and sugar they had on hand before the Lenten fast by making these yeast-raised potato doughnuts and eating them with syrup.
+It's celebrated on Shrove Tuesday, or Fat Tuesday - the day before Lent begins.
+Fat Tuesday is the day when people eat many many "FastNachts" - special Fast Night potato doughnuts without holes - in preparation for Lent when these foods are typically given up until Easter.
+Historically, Pennsylvania Germans would use up all the fat and sugar they had on hand before the Lenten fast by making these yeast-raised potato doughnuts and eating them with syrup.
 YUM!

 Masquerade